openlattice/openlattice-help-site-old/_guides/organizations.md

 ---
 layout: page
-title: Organizations
+title: How to create a profile for your Organization
-description: Create an organization, add members, and assign user roles.
+description: Create an organization, add members by email or domain, and assign user roles.
 ---

 {% include video.html id="M4DymopABAg" %}